 Spring is almost here.
 This past month we’ve had a slight taste of spring/summer with temperatures in the 60’s and 70’s.
 It has made for an exciting February.
 Soil sample volumes are up with the warmer temperatures.
 The Animal Feed Laboratory is almost completed.
-Once complete, the Animal Feed Laboratory will have its own receiving, sample preparation and analysis in one building.
-Our IT Department moved into their new location which will allow them to serve our 10-building campus in a more efficient manner.
+Once complete, the Animal Feed Laboratory will have its receiving, sample preparation, and analysis in one building.
+Our IT Department moved into their new location which will allow them to serve our 10-building campus more efficiently.

 Our shipping department continues to send out soil sampling supplies and environmental collection cooler kits.
 Many companies have discovered the convenience of setting up recurring weekly, monthly or quarterly orders for better management.

 In 2016, we analyzed over 5,000+ soil health samples.
 If you are considering this analysis, look at our soil health report and find out how our soil health analysis can assist you.
 If you want to know more about the agriculture analysis offered, check out our Agriculture Fee Schedule.
 This past month, we opened our new Nematode Extraction and Reading area.
 This new space will allow us to continue to service the large nematode projects that typically occur in the summer.

 Some clients are looking at their current sampling projects for 2017.
 If you are looking at some new environmental project work for 2017, check out our analysis offerings in the Environmental Fee Schedule.
 Monitoring wells is a priority for many companies and public utilities.
 As the first quarter of 2017 approaches, many companies contract this work out with sampling teams.
 If you have questions in this area, please contact Heather Ramig.
 Also, many well owners examine their private wells.
 If you need well water kits, contact Rob Ferris.